Skip to main content

 Open – Partially Addressed

 In USAID's letter responding to our report, USAID concurred with this recommendation.
 In its Micro, Small, and Medium-Sized Enterprise (MSME) Results Report completed after our recommendation, USAID clarified that the total funding subject to the WEEE Act's requirements is the appropriated amount of the congressional spending directive for MSME.
 USAID set targets for MSME resources to the very poor and small and medium-sized enterprises owned, managed, and controlled by women based on this amount.
 However, the Fiscal Year 2020 MSME Results Report, issued in 2021, notes that this methodology will be fully completed in the report on Fiscal Year 2022 MSME results.
-As of September 2023, this report has not been completed.
+The Fiscal Year 2022 MSME Results Report stated that the data in the report were collected prior to full incorporation of our recommendations.
+As of August 2024, the Fiscal Year 2023 MSME Results Report has not been completed.
 We will continue to monitor USAID's implementation of this recommendation.

 U.S. Agency for International Development The USAID Administrator should direct the Private Sector Engagement Hub or other appropriate entity to provide information and guidance to bureaus and missions on their roles in meeting the agency's targeting requirement regarding the very poor.
 (Recommendation 2)